European Union: The CSDDD's obligation on climate change: a game changer for multinational companies

 The Climate Transition Plan must be updated every 12 months and contain a description of the progress the company has made towards achieving its targets.

-The CS3D also provides that companies that report a transition plan in accordance with the Corporate Sustainability Reporting Directive (CSRD) “shall be deemed to have complied with the adoption obligation”.
-In other words, while the content requirements of the CS3D themselves are quite open-ended, it provides an incentive to companies to comply with the – much more detailed – content requirements of the CSRD's climate plan provisions by providing a sort of ‘safe harbour’ provision for those that report in accordance with that framework.
+The CSDDD also provides that companies that report a transition plan in accordance with the Corporate Sustainability Reporting Directive ("CSRD") “shall be deemed to have complied with the adoption obligation”.
+In other words, while the content requirements of the CSDDD themselves are quite open-ended, it provides an incentive to companies to comply with the – much more detailed – content requirements of the CSRD's climate plan provisions by providing a sort of ‘safe harbour’ provision for those that report in accordance with that framework.

 In preparing its guidance, it is reasonable to expect that the European Commission will assess current market practice, taking into account, among others, how companies have designed their existing plans until now by relying on voluntary sustainability standards and frameworks.
 In this regard two recent developments are noteworthy.